Selva-Subramanian/Zomato-restaurant-clustering-Sentiment-Analysis/README.md

 # Zomato-restaurant-clustering-Sentiment-Analysis
-Segmentation using kmeans &amp; hierarchical clustering
+Clustering using kmeans &amp; hierarchical clustering and Sentiment Analysis on reviews